mathieubouhelier/technical-test-2-MicroService-Crud-Auth/README.md

-# Confidential company technical test: develop two micro service, authentification and a basic CRUD
+# My project to a technical test: develop two micro service, authentification and a basic CRUD

 ## How to use this app?
 1. Clone the project